sidney-eliot/3d-artists-handbook/content/theory/composition.md

 #### Full Frame

-Full frame allows the viewer to focus on what is important and to see more detail.
-It is almost only used for characters and creatures.
-A great thing about full frame composition is that it can be achieved with basically every finished painting by cutting away sides and doing some small tweaks if, though preparing for a full frame instead of it being an afterthought is still better.
+Full Frame composition is primarily used for characters and creatures.
+A great thing about it, is that it can be achieved with basically every finished piece by cropping the sides and doing some small tweaks.
+Nonetheless, it’s better to prepare for a full frame composition from the beginning, rather than as an afterthought.

 ![[Pasted image 20230604161107.png|250]]